Home / Specifications / cdsc-wg1-02 - Client Registration

 • cds_oauth_version - string - (REQUIRED) The version of the CDS-WG1-02 Client Registration specification that the Server has implemented, which for this version of the specification is v1

-• cds_human_registration - URL - (REQUIRED) Where Clients who do not have the technical capacity to use the registration_endpoint can visit to manually register a Client using a web browser
+• cds_human_registration - URL - (REQUIRED) Where Clients who do not have the technical capacity to use the registration_endpoint can visit to manually register a Client using a user device

 • cds_test_accounts - URL - (REQUIRED) Where Clients can find developer documentation on what test account credentials may be used for testing OAuth response_type=code authorization requests